jmarcos-cano/Doke/README.md

 - [ToDo](#todo)
 - [Results](#results)

 # Description

-While reading Victor Farcic's *"[The DevOps 2.0 Toolkit](https://www.amazon.com/dp/B01BJ4V66M) & [The DevOps 2.1 Toolkit](https://www.amazon.com/dp/B01N25BVHX)"* I found myself thinking that docker-compose might be the right tool to have an language agnostic build server, What I mean is: "imagine a build server which only needs Docker installed ", yes! one of Docker purposes is to reduce dependency hell, but hey that kinda hell also happens in build servers not only in running environments.
+While reading Victor Farcic's *"[The DevOps 2.0 Toolkit](https://www.amazon.com/dp/B01BJ4V66M) & [The DevOps 2.1 Toolkit](https://www.amazon.com/dp/B01N25BVHX)"* I found myself thinking that docker-compose might be the right tool to have a language agnostic build server, What I mean is: "imagine a build server which only needs Docker installed ", yes! one of Docker purposes is to reduce dependency hell, but hey that kinda hell also happens in build servers not only in running environments.

 So I came up with an idea to wrap up what Victor uses in his books. see the following: